The project

 Cover photo by Beatrice Törnros | Världskulturmuseerna

 Lucrezia Milillo is a PhD student and Wolfson scholar at the University of St Andrews in the Social Anthropology department.
 She works on khipu technology with an interest in how meaning is produced in the making and in how Andeans used materials to convey meaning.
-She is the group leader of the first IPERION-HS project.
+She is the group leader of the Meaningful Materials in the Khipu code IPERION-HS project.

 Sara Norrehed is a conservator scientist at the Swedish National Heritage Board.
 Her background is in organic chemistry, which she also combines with her mastery of photographic techniques.
 Her main focuses are organic materials, material emissions and chemical safety in museums.